Joanne Neilson

 Habitat Enhancement Coordinator

 Jon joined the FVC in 2018 to undertake the maintenance of our ecologically important habitats.
 Since then he has also taken on key supportive roles in other FVC projects.
 His ability to tirelessly eradicate invasive plants by hand and spot the elusive egg masses of the endangered Oregon Spotted Frog, have made him an invaluable member of our conservation team.
 He has a degree in Environmental Practice from Royal Roads University, holds a diploma in Greenspace Management from Red River College, as well as certificates in arboriculture, organic gardening, and herbalism.
 His years of experience as a gardener, landscaper and general plant enthusiast are now being used to help our local ecosystems.
+He is now a registered Professional Agrologist (P.Ag).

 Jennifer Barden